 The battery is the heart of any vehicle.
-And just as you cannot live without your heart, neither can your car.
 The battery gives life to the rest of the car's components, and cares for them: it stores electrical power, distributes it and absorbs high voltages to avoid any damage.
 It supplies the engine with the power it needs to start, and allows you to drive safely and pleasantly.

 - A flat battery means the car will not start

 - Most of the car's components depend on it

 - Avoid damage to electrical devices: central locking, air-conditioning, lights, radio and so on

 Low electrolyte levels and malfunctioning of the charging circuit are the most common causes of battery failure.
 So it is important to carry out the servicing so you can avoid having to change the battery so often.

 Remember that car batteries are sensitive to extreme temperatures, so you have to take special care of them during heat waves or cold spells.
 In the winter, there is a greater risk that the battery may discharge or be damaged, as the engine needs more power to start, and devices needing battery power are used more often: foglights, headlights, heating, etc.

 Important advice: try not to make too many short journeys, since the batteries only begin to recharge after 30 or 35 miles.
 It is very important that you make sure before you leave the vehicle that you have turned off the lights and the radio to avoid a flat battery.

 When do I have to change the car's battery?